Command line interfaces

 start to add tasks to your tasks.py

-file that simplifies the process of running the code you are writing.
+file that simplify the process of running the code you are writing.

 🧠 Knowledge check